Overall Score 7.0 Represents average audio ecosystem compatibility score.

 equal to that of the JBL Wave Buds

-JBL Wave Buds have a noise-canceling type of microphone, these microphones are intended to reduce background sounds from the earbuds' sound.
+The JBL Wave Buds use a noise-canceling type of microphone, these microphones are made to filter out background sounds from the earbuds' sound.

-The JBL Wave Buds microphone sensitivity is measured at -38dBV/Pa.
-The magnitude of the analog or digital output signal from the microphone with its input stimulus is a calculation of its sensitivity.
-It's the 'loudness' of the sound that the earbud microphone can recognize.
+JBL Wave Buds microphone sensitivity is measured at -38dBV/Pa.
+The size of the analog or digital output signal from the microphone with its input stimulus is a calculation of its sensitivity.
+It's the 'loudness' of the sound that the microphone can pick up.

 JLab Go Air microphone sensitivity is measured at -38dBV/Pa.
 Microphone sensitivity is a measurement of a microphone's efficiency as a transducer.

-JBL Wave Buds support ambient sound mode, which uses microphones to channel ambient sound so that they can still be heard even when wearing them
+JBL Wave Buds support ambient sound mode, which uses microphones to channel ambient sound to still be heard even when wearing the earbuds

-JBL Wave Buds have in/on-ear detection, the sensors in the device can detect when removed from your ears so that the music is paused.
+JBL Wave Buds support in/on-ear detection, the sensors in the device can detect when removed from your ears so that the music is paused.

-If lost in a room, or can't be found in your bag, JBL Wave Buds have a find earbuds feature.
+If lost in a room, or can't easily find them in your bag, the JBL Wave Buds have a find earbuds feature.

-JBL Wave Buds support fast charging.
-Commonly, technologies like Qualcomm’s Quick Charge, are used to lower the time it takes to fully charge a device.
+The JBL Wave Buds support fast charging.
+Most often, technologies like Qualcomm’s Quick Charge, are used to reduce the time it takes to fully charge a device.

-The JBL Wave Buds have a multipoint of 2 connections, the multipoint feature allows you connect to more than one Bluetooth device and switch between them.
-Say, you can switch calls from one device to another without having to manually disconnect and reconnect.
+JBL Wave Buds have a multipoint of 2 connections, the multipoint feature allows you connect to more than one Bluetooth device and switch between them.
+For example, you can seemlessly switch calls from one device to another without having to manually disconnect and reconnect.

-The JBL Wave Buds have a mute function, they have the option to mute/unmute a conversation directly from the earbuds.
+The JBL Wave Buds have a mute function, they support the option to mute/unmute a conversation directly from the device.

-The JBL Wave Buds, so you can access the volume control, pause, play, mute, etc whichever functions are supported on the device.
+The JBL Wave Buds, so you can access the volume control, pause, play, mute, etc whichever functions are supported on the earbuds.

 JLab Go Air have a warranty period of 2 Years, the period of time that warrant free repair and adjustment services in case of a malfunction occurring under normal use that has followed instruction manuals.

-JLab Go Air also support voice prompts .i.e the earbuds notifies you when the battery is running low, and you need to recharge them.
+JLab Go Air too support voice prompts .i.e the earbuds will notify you when the battery is running low, and you need to recharge the earbuds.

-The JBL Wave Buds come with their own special pouch.
-Carrying earphones openly, or putting them inside your pockets without a cover may easily damage them.
+JBL Wave Buds come with their own special case.
+Carrying earbuds openly, or putting them inside your pockets without a casing can easily damage them.